4 Types of People at Risk of Developing Varicose Veins

 Gravity pulls blood down into your legs and feet when you’re standing up or sitting down.
-So the veins have to work extra hard to get that blood back up to the heart, and some of those veins can wear out over time.
-Prolonged and frequent standing, without some relief by walking, causes blood to pool in the legs and feet.
-When standing occurs continually over prolonged periods, it can result in inflammation of the veins.
+So by sitting or standing for long periods, the veins have to work extra hard to get that blood back up to the heart, and some of those veins can wear out over time.
+Prolonged and frequent standing or sitting, without some relief by walking, causes blood to pool in the legs and feet.
+When standing or sitting occurs continually over prolonged periods, it can result in inflammation of the veins.
 This inflammation may progress over time to chronic and painful varicose veins.

 Aging causes wear and tear on the valves in the veins that help regulate blood flow.
 Eventually, that wear causes the valves to allow some blood to flow back into the veins where it collects instead of flowing back up to the heart.